 Two of the most common cold-weather health hazards are hypothermia and frostbite.
 Hypothermia occurs when your body temperature falls below 95 degrees Fahrenheit, and frostbite occurs when your skin tissue freezes.

-Last winter 2 hikers succumbed to hypothermia in different parts of the United States, such a sad tragedy.
-It was what inspired me to write about this for those moving or living in rural areas.
+Two winters ago, two hikers succumbed to hypothermia in different parts of the United States; it was such a sad tragedy.
+It inspired me to write about this for those moving or living in rural areas.

-(This year I’ve heard of one death already and several from falling into ponds where the ice was not yet safe.)
+(This past year, I’ve heard of one death already and several from falling into ponds where the ice was not yet safe.)

 Treatment for frostbite includes gently warming the affected area with warm water or a heating pad set on low heat.
-Never use direct heat (like a furnace) or put the affected area directly in front of a fire because that can cause further damage.
+Never use direct heat (like a furnace) or put the affected area directly before a fire because that can cause further damage.

 If you have severe frostbite, seek medical attention right away.